carbidopa / levodopa / entacapone

 Stalevo can interact with a few medications and cause side effects.
 Examples include apomorphine (Apokyn), methyldopa, and epinephrine (EpiPen).
 Taking Stalevo with these medications can raise your heart rate and blood pressure.
 It can cause changes to your heart rhythm.

 It's also harmful to take Stalevo with nonselective monoamine oxidase inhibitors (MAOIs).
 Don't take Stalevo with nonselective MAOIs, like phenelzine (Nardil) and tranylcypromine (Parnate).
 Note that some Parkinson's medications like rasagiline (Azilect) and selegiline are selective MAO-B inhibitors.
-You can take these Parkinson's medications with Stalevo.
+It's okay to take these Parkinson's medications with Stalevo.

 Share a list of all your medications with your care team.
 They can check for interactions and make sure you're safe.